DemuteStudio/Ambiance-Creator/README.md

 **Parameters**
 ---

-It's now time to customize our container.
-If you're familiar with audio middleware, it's the same logic.
+Now it’s time to customize our container.
+If you’re familiar with audio middleware, it’s the same logic.
-The concept is the defined some parameter to give a specific behavior to a container.
+The concept is to define some parameters to give a specific behavior to a container.
 Both Groups and Containers have parameters.
-Containers inherit from their parent parent group by default.
+Containers inherit from their parent group by default.
-Depending on the nature of your group, it could be a good pratice to first set a general trigger and random settings.
+Depending on the nature of your group, it can be good practice to first set a global rule for trigger and random settings.
-But for now let's create some specific behavior for our bed of birds.
+But for now, let’s create some specific behavior for our bed of birds.

-Select the Birds - Generic Bed Chirps container and press the "Override Parent Settings" checkbox.
-The parameters appears.
+Select the "Birds - Generic Bed Chirps" container and check the "Override Parent Settings" box.
+The parameters will appear.

 ![image](https://github.com/user-attachments/assets/5d9d3708-7eae-408a-97fa-3699896042d0)